Clinical Rotation Vaccine Exemptions

 image of diverse medical professionals representing clinical rotation exemptions

 Religious exemptions are governed by the U.S. Constitution and any applicable state law.
 Religion is defined broadly under these laws, so you do not need to belong to any specific religion.
-Your affiliated religion does not have to be opposed to vaccination because it is your personal religious belief that matters.
+If you do belong to an organization, your affiliated religion does not have to be opposed to vaccination because it is your personal, sincerely held religious belief that matters.
+Students wishing to apply for a religious exemption must articulate their sincerely held religious belief and submit a request form, along with any required documentation, to the appropriate office.
+Students are encouraged to submit their exemption requests before the start of their program and as early as possible to allow time for processing.
+All required forms and documentation should be submitted promptly to ensure eligibility.

-Medical exemptions are governed by the Americans With Disabilities Act and any applicable state law.
+Medical exemptions are governed by the Americans With Disabilities Act and any applicable protective state laws.
 These laws encompass many conditions and are not limited to only those recognized by the CDC as a contraindication or precaution.

 BOOK 30 MINUTE CONSULTATION HERE